manticoresoftware/manticoresearch/manual/Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md

 }
 ```

 Notice, bulk endpoint supports 'insert', 'replace', 'delete', and 'update' queries.
-Also notice, that you can direct operations to several different indexes, however transactions are possible only over single index, so if you specify more, manticore will collect operations directed to one index into single txn, and when index changes, it will commit collected and start new transaction over new index.
+Also notice, that you can direct operations to several different tables, however transactions are possible only over single table, so if you specify more, manticore will collect operations directed to one table into single txn, and when table changes, it will commit collected and start new transaction over new table.

 ```json
 POST /bulk